browserengineering/book/book/embeds.md

 There are two possible ways to achieve this:

-* External content that is "outside the web", meaning it's not HTML+CSS.
+* External content that is "outside the web", meaning it's not HTML & CSS.

 * External content that is "inside the web".